AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 ![Model Component: Class Diagram](diagrams/ModelComponentCD.png)<br>
 The class diagram above shows the main classes involved in manipulating `Internship` objects.
-* InternshipList is a singleton class that manages a static ArrayList of Internship objects.
-It provides methods to add, delete, update, find and list internships.
-It also allows
+* InternshipList is a class that manages a static ArrayList of Internship objects.
+It provides methods to add, delete, find, list, retrieve, sort and update internships.
-* Internship represents a single internship application with attributes like company, role, deadline, pay and status.
+* Internship represents a single internship application with the attributes company, role, deadline, pay and status.
 * Date encapsulates date-related functionality, including parsing and formatting dates in dd-MM-yyyy format.
-* Status is an enum representing the possible statuses of an internship application (Pending, Applied, Interview, Offer, Rejected).
+* Status is an enum representing the possible statuses of an internship application (Pending, Interested, Applied, Interviewing, Offer, Accepted, Rejected).

 *Getters and setters have been omitted from Class Diagram for clarity.*

 #### Sequence Diagram

-The following sequence diagram illustrates how the Model Component processes an Add command:
+The following sequence diagram illustrates how the Model Component processes an `AddCommand`:

 ![Model Component: Sequence Diagram (Adding a new Internship)](diagrams/ModelComponentSD_Add.png)

 The sequence diagram above shows how the `AddCommand` interacts with the `InternshipList` to add a new internship.
 1. The `InternshipList.add()` method is called with the necessary parameters (company, role, deadline, pay).
 2. `InternshipList` creates a new `Internship` object with those parameters.
-3. `InternshipList` calls `add()` to add the new internship to the static list.
+3. `InternshipList` calls `add()` to add the new internship to the static ArrayList of internships.

 The following sequence diagram illustrates how the Model Component processes an Update command: